 Quite possibly one of my favorite breathing techniques, Bee Breath may seem silly, but it is extremely effective in calming the mind, and releasing agitation and stress.
 Begin by finding a comfortable seat, closing the eyes, and noticing your natural spontaneous breath.
 After a few minutes, with your spine tall, place your index fingers on the cartilage between your cheek and ear to close off any external sound.
 Keep your elbows out to the sides of your body, parallel with your shoulders.
 Inhale to six and as you exhale, make a loud, high pitched humming sound like a bee.
 Practice 6-7 rounds and then come back to your comfortable seat, noticing any sensations that arise.

-Practicing pranayama daily can help you stay in the present moment, reduce anxiety and worry about the future and past, and allow you to find a sense of calmness.
-It can be done anywhere, whether you’re in your car at a red light (instead of looking at your phone, follow your breath), taking a shower, or even standing in line at the grocery store.
-As you become more aware of your breath, you’ll find that it helps you open up your body in your yoga practice and in your life.
+Practicing pranayama daily can help you stay in the present moment, reduce anxiety, and allow you to find calmness.
+It can be done anywhere; for example, in the car at a red light (instead of looking at your phone, follow your breath); while taking a shower, or even standing in line at the grocery store.
+Becoming more aware of your breath helps you open up your body in your yoga practice and in your life.

 Looking for more tips on how to stay healthy through exercise?
 Let Yoga at Work: The Series be your guide!